MITHaystack/HOPS/README.md

 For questions/comments on this software please direct emails to the developer mailing list: hops-dev@mit.edu

 ### License and Authorship
-For license and authorship information see LICENSE.md and AUTHORS.md respectively.
+For license and authorship information see the LICENSE.md and AUTHORS.md files respectively.